Real-4339/UDTP/Documentation/doc.md

 In evaluating the combined error probability of CRC-16 and Internet Checksum, it's challenging to precisely determine the undetected error rate due to the complex interaction between the two checksum algorithms.
 While the specifics of their collaborative behavior might be elusive, it's noteworthy that both CRC-16 and Internet Checksum are employed in network protocols like TCP.

-As an additional insight, it is acknowledged that TCP utilizes a modified version of RFC 1071 and introduces its own adjustments, as outlined in RFC 1145.
-Despite that, the probability of an undetected error for TCP is still existent, albeit lower than the theoretical estimate for RFC 1071.
+As an additional insight, it is acknowledged that TCP utilizes a modified version of [RFC 1071](https://tools.ietf.org/html/rfc1071) and introduces its own adjustments, as outlined in [RFC 1145](https://tools.ietf.org/html/rfc1145).
+These modifications are intended to improve the error detection capabilities of the Internet Checksum.

+Despite that, the probability of an undetected error for TCP is still existent, albeit lower than the theoretical estimate for [RFC 1071](https://tools.ietf.org/html/rfc1071).
 But it is still existent.

 While considering the potential advantages of CRC-32, such as a larger bit space, it's recognized that its increased size and computational demands might not align with my specific requirements.
 Hence, the decision to opt for CRC-16, with its more manageable size and efficient processing, seems apt for my application.
 But, if i would want in the future add more reliability, i may consider CRC-32.